parabirb/Tsuyu/README.md

 **Tsuyu is currently in a preliminary state, and there may be bugs.
 Please join the Ame Discord server if you wish to report any issues.**

+## Why Try Tsuyu?
+For certain users, Tsuyu may provide key advantages over Ame, such as:
+* A simpler interface.
+Tsuyu's design is centered around providing lightweight interfaces that can quickly be turned into working assistant prototypes.
+* Lighter resource usage and faster generations.
+While Ame is meant to be run on enterprise-grade hardware, Tsuyu can run on ordinary consumer hardware.
+A simple gaming PC (without an RTX GPU) or Mac is oftentimes enough to get generations within just 20-30 seconds.
+Additionally Tsuyu is intended for use with 7B LLMs, Tsuyu's TTS model is dozens of times smaller than Ame's, and Tsuyu's STT model is also smaller.
+Even with STT, TTS, and Vision enabled, Tsuyu can often run much faster than Ame.
+* JavaScript interfacing.
+Ame is written fully in Python, but Tsuyu is written fully in JavaScript and designed to be integrated with JS from the bottom-up.
+If you don't want to write Python, Tsuyu provides massive advantages.
+* A more functional server/client interface.
+Ame doesn't currently provide a functional web interface, but Tsuyu does (note that Ame **will** have an API and web UI on par with Tsuyu's in the future).
+Additionally, as Tsuyu is written by a web developer, Tsuyu's interfaces are more in line with current standards.
+* Streaming.
+Tsuyu currently provides streaming in the controller, web API, and web UI.
+Ame currently does not.
+* Crude vision.
+Tsuyu supports simple, basic vision using ViT + GPT-2.
+Ame does not, although vision support is planned for the future.
+* High levels of support.
+Users can go into the Ame Discord and get quick, fast, and helpful support from the Tsuyu dev.
+* Easier installation.
+Tsuyu is typically faster to get running than Ame.
+* No licensing.
+Tsuyu's core and Tsuyu's example modules are entirely in the public domain.

+We recommend Tsuyu for the following types of users:
+* Users who do not need fine-grained control.
+* Users who do not need extremely accurate generations.
+* Users who do not mind a more simplistic and less fleshed out API.
+* Users who are fine with less accurate, monolingual TTS.
+* Users who are not on enterprise hardware or who want quick generations.
+* Users who want access to one integrated pipeline without much fuss.
+* New users who don't want the complexity that comes with Ame.
+* Users who want public domain software.

+However, Ame may be more appropriate for these kinds of users:
+* Users who need highly accurate generations.
+* Users who need low-level control.
+While Tsuyu **does** provide direct access to its models through the component, Ame allows for far more control.
+* Users running enterprise-grade applications.
+Tsuyu is not stable at the moment, and Ame is more tweakable than Tsuyu.
+* Users who are more comfortable in Python.
+Tsuyu can be interfaced with in Python through its web API, but the current web API does not provide the same control as the JavaScript interface.
+* Users who want strict control over prompting.
+Ame is better for this use case.

+Overall, we recommend you evaluate your use case to figure out which one is better for you.
+However, for a lot of users, Tsuyu may be the better alternative.

 ## Installing Tsuyu
 Tsuyu is easier to run than Ame, but it'll still require a bit of work.
 You will need node and npm installed.
 Here are the steps: